cashubtc/nuts/tests/18-tests.md

 ### Preferred Mint List with Fee Reserve and Supported Methods

-A payment request specifying a preferred mint list with `ms` set to `false`, an additional fee reserve for non-preferred mints, and the payment methods the sending mint must support.
+A payment request specifying a preferred mint list with `mp` set to `true`, an additional fee reserve for non-preferred mints, and the payment methods the sending mint must support.

 ```json
 {